Nykster/MobiquityQACodeChallenge/README.md

 * Hamcrest framework for customized assertion matchers
 * RESTAssured library for writing simple yet powerful tests

-## Test Cases
+## Test Cases Covered

 The following tests were covered:
-1. Users search: Test scenarios that covers Searching users by different queries were added
+1. Search for user with username "Delphine": This scenario covered searching for the user using different parameters (e.g. id, name, company name); also included are negative tests cases for non-existent data (empty list returned).
-2. Posts search: Test that verify searching posts using different queries like, userId, title or postId were implemented
+2. Search for posts: This test case covers retrieving posts a user has made using values such as userId, title posts and id.
+Including is negative testing for non-existent userId, title and id.
 3. Comments search: This cover the main test flow asked in the challenge, scenarios that covers searching comments using simple and complex queries (like comments made to all the posts of a user) were added, all the verifications checks valid emails.
+This test case tests the retrieval of comments by a user and validation that an email address exists and is in the proper format.
+Also included are cases with incorrectly formatted and non-existent emails.

 ## How to execute